Bethlehem Convention Palace: Convention center

 The Convention Palace company published these specifics:At the Southern part of Bethlehem City, the Convention Palace stands on 32,000sqm of land just opposite to the historic Solomon's Pools site with a total land area 240,000 sqm.
 The Construction of the Convention Palace came in response to the initiative of the late Palestinian President Yasser Arafat in 1999 to host the World Economic Forum of 2000 in the City of Bethlehem and for future local and international conferences in Palestine.

-As of 2019, the General Manager of the Convention Palace - Solomon's Pools is George N Bassous.
+As of 2019, the General Manager of the Convention Palace - Solomon's Pools was George N Bassous.